 In August 2012, I graduated from Dalhousie University with my Master of Computer Science degree.
 My thesis investigated the use of genetic programs for network traffic analysis.

-I now work full-time as an Android and back-end server software developer.
+I now work full-time as an Optimization Software Engineer at Analyze Re.

 I have many interests, the most consistent of these are artificial intelligence, and open source software.
-To stray away from computers a bit, I am an avid hiker, particularly interested in multi-day back country trips, and enjoy reading about history and cognitive psychology.
+To stray away from computers a bit, I am an avid hiker, particularly interested in multi-day back country trips, brewing beer, and I enjoy reading about history and cognitive psychology.